-Citizens, the Imperial Majesty that is TFD wishes his fellow Royals Harry and Meghan Markle every imaginable happiness in their new lives together!
+Citizens, the Imperial Majesty that is TFD wishes His fellow Royals Harry and Meghan Markle every imaginable happiness in their new lives together!
 To celebrate their nuptial bliss, I am proud to share that most quintessentially British recipe with you for steak and kidney pie!

-Steak and kidney pie is a savory pie that is filled principally with a mixture of diced beef, diced kidney (often of beef, lamb, or pork), fried onion, and brown gravy.
+Steak and kidney pie is a savory pie that is filled principally with a mixture of diced beef, minced kidney (often of beef, lamb, or pork), fried onion, and brown gravy.
 Steak and kidney pie is a representative dish of British cuisine.

 The gravy typically consists of salted beef broth flavored with Worcestershire sauce and black pepper, and thickened with refined flour, beurre manié, or corn starch.
 The gravy may also contain ale or stout.
 Hot water crust pastry, puff pastry, and shortcrust pastry are among the pastry crusts prepared for steak and kidney pie.